Key takeaways:

 Key unique features

-- Free WHOIS privacy and SSL included with every domain to cut costs
+- Free WHOIS privacy and SSL included with eligible domains

-- Simplified DNS management for those who want ease of use over advanced controls
+- Simple DNS management for users who want ease of use over advanced controls

 Who it’s best for

-- Freelancers, creatives, and entrepreneurs who want a minimalist, all-in-one setup without juggling multiple platforms
+- Freelancers, creatives, and entrepreneurs who want a simple website and domain setup

 What users are saying

 One limitation, though, is that template layouts can’t be adjusted much.
-Some reviewers also point out that the price is higher than other starter platforms.
+Some reviewers also note that the price is higher than that of other starter platforms.

 Pricing and plans